-The uncertainty surrounding Brexit can be make it extremely difficult for businesses to plan for the future.
-The Growth Hub has collected a range of resources developed by Government and private sector organisations which can help businesses in the Humber region plan for the various Brexit scenarios they may face.
+The UK has left the EU and is now in a transition period with a future trade deal with Europe under negotiation.
+The Humber Growth Hub has collected a range of resources developed by Government and private sector organisations which can help businesses in the Humber region plan for the various future trade deals.

 Preparing for EU Exit – HM Government information